 Questions?
 Call the food services office at (803) 739-8381 or email Emelia.firstname.lastname@example.org

-HOW TO RESERVE MEALS FOR PICKUP AT SCHOOL SITES
+HOW TO REGISTER AND PLACE AN ORDER FOR PICKUP AT SCHOOL SITES

-Details about school locations for pickup will be released when such meals are being offered.
+Details about school locations for pickup are released when free meals are being offered.

 Step 1: Register for a PayPams Account

 Families will need to first register at www.paypams.com before they can reserve their meals.

 - Select State: SC

 - Click Continue